What Is Temporary Car Insurance?

-However, you can get coverage for a short time by purchasing a standard six-month policy, a non-owner policy, or a pay-per-mile insurance policy and then canceling it when you no longer need the coverage.
+Temporary car insurance policies do not really exist, but there are other ways to get short term coverage.
+The best way to get coverage for a short period is to purchase a six-month policy, a non-owner policy, or a pay-per-mile policy and then cancel it when you no longer need the coverage.

 - You are purchasing a car for a short period of time.

 - You are a college student and will only be driving when you’re home.

 2. Non-Owner Car Insurance